The-CF-Project/CarFigures/README.md

      Configuration File
 </h2>

-CarFigures is designed to be highly customizable, allowing you to tailor the bot's behavior and appearance to your liking.
-By building your own configuration file, you can adjust various settings, commands, and more!
+CarFigures are designed to be highly customizable, allowing you to customize the bot's behavior and appearance to your liking.
+You can create your own configuration file to edit various settings, commands, and more!

-This is part of CF's philosophy to make customizing your instance as easy as possible.
-For now, it's not much, but I'm planning for more soon! :3
+It's part of CarFigures' philosophy to make customizing your sample as easy as possible.
+Not too much for now, but I plan on more soon! :3

-now, time to start making that file,
+## Creating The Settings File

-So in ur Bot files, create a new file called settings.toml
+- In your bot files, create a new file called `settings.toml`.
 ![demo2](assets/demos/demo2.png)
-Read the comments I left in there to help you out!

 Here’s a brief overview of the main configuration sections: